-SCHOOL HEALTH REHABILITATION SCIENCES ACADEMIC UNIT PHYSIOTHERAPY LEVEL OF STUDIES UNDERGRADUA TE COURSE CODE PTH_401 SEMESTER 4 th COURSE TITLE CLINICAL CARDI O-RESPIRATORY PHYSIOTHERAPY if credits are awarded for sepa lectures, laboratory exercises, e whole of the course, give the v tc.
-If the credits are the course, e.g. awarded for the WEEKLY TEACHII HOURS NG CREDITS LEC CTURES 2 6 CLINICA L PRACTICE 6 Add rows if necessary.
-The organ methods used are described in de nisation of teaching and the teaching letail at (d).
-COURSE TYPE general background, special background, specialised general knowledge, skills development Specialised knc owledge-skills d evelopment PREREQUISITE COURSES: Physiology (1st semester) Anatomy of Musculoskeletal System (1st semester) Pathophysiology-Basic Principles of Internal Medicine (2nd semester) LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclass.u upatras.gr/mod ules/auth/openc ours es.php?fc=134
+SCHOOL HEALTH REHABI HEALTH REHABILITATION SCIENCES

+ACADEMIC UNIT PHYSIOTHERAPY

+LEVEL OF STUDIES UNDERGRADUA TE

+COURSE CODE PTH_401 SEMESTER 4 th

+COURSE TITLE CLINICAL CARDI O-RESPIRATORY PHYSIOTHERAPY

+EACHING ACTIVIT

+lectures, laboratory exercises, e whole of the course, give the v separate components of the course, e.g. ses, etc. If the credits are awarded for the the weekly teaching hours and the total credits CREDITS

+LEC CTURES TURES 2 6

+CLINICA AL PRACTICE 6

+Add rows if necessary.
+The organisation of teaching and the teaching nethods used are described in detail at (d).

+COURSE TYPE Specialised kno Specialised knowledge-skills development

+general background, special background, specialised general knowledge, skills development

+PREREQUISITE COURSES: Physiology (1 st)

+/lusculoskeletal S nd

+les of Internal Med dicine (2 ^{na})

+DEPENDED COURSES: Clinical Practi ce in Physiothera apy (8°)

+LANGUAGE OF Greek

+INSTRUCTION and

+EXAMINATIONS:

+IS THE COURSE OFFERED Yes

+TO ERASMUS STUDENTS

+COURSE WEBSITE (URL) https://eclass.u upatras.gr/mod ules/auth/openco ourses.php?fc=13 34

 The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.
-Consult Appendix A

-- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B Guidelines for writing Learning Outcomes health professional etc.), in which patients with cardiopulmonary diseases are hospitalized
+- Description of the level of learning outcomes for each qualifications cycle, according to the Qualifications Framework of the European Higher Education Area - Descriptors for Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Appendix B - Guidelines for writing Learning Outcomes health professional etc.), in which patients with cardiopulmonary diseases are hospitalized used evidence-based techniques and approaches for the management of a patient with respiratory or cardiovascular disease or of people from a special population